rust-lang/rustc-dev-guide/src/building/how-to-build-and-run.md

 [repo]: https://github.com/rust-lang/rust

-The very first step to work on `rustc` is to clone the repository:
+The very first step to work on `rustc` is to clone the repository.
+However, you might consider to fork it first.
+See [this chapter on git](../git.md) for more information.

 ```bash
 git clone https://github.com/rust-lang/rust.git